Ellaline Terriss: Later career

 The couple performed constantly, both in London and on tour in America, except when Terriss was pregnant with Betty.
 In 1905, Terriss took over the role of Angela in her husband's The Catch of the Season, which had been created by Zena Dare during Terriss's pregnancy.
 Later Terriss ceded the role to Dare's sister, Phyllis.

-In 1907, Terriss reduced the grueling acting schedule she had kept up for almost twenty years, although she continued to appear in a limited number of plays, including The Dashing Little Duke (1909; with C. Hayden Coffin, Courtice Pounds and Louie Pounds), which was less successful.
+In 1907, Terriss reduced the gruelling acting schedule she had kept up for almost twenty years, although she continued to appear in a limited number of plays, including The Dashing Little Duke (1909; with C. Hayden Coffin, Courtice Pounds and Louie Pounds), which was less successful.
 She played the title role in that production (a woman disguised as a man).
 When she missed several performances due to illness, Hicks played the role - possibly the only case in the history of professional musical theatre where a husband succeeded to his wife's role.

 After the failure of Captain Kidd (1910), Hicks and Terriss concentrated on comedy roles and music hall tours, including a tour of South Africa in 1911 and later a tour of France following the outbreak of World War I, to give concerts to British troops at the front.
 Their unsuccessful return to musical comedy, Cash on Delivery (1917), confirmed the wisdom of their new career course.
 After 1917, Terriss returned to the stage only on special occasions.
 In December 1925, she appeared at the Lyceum with her husband in The Man in Dress Clothes, a French farce he had translated and in which their daughter made her stage debut.
 It was intended only to run for a short season, but it was such a success that its run was extended.
 "The Theatre World" reported in January 1926:

 There is little doubt that much of the success of this revival is due to the presence in the cast of our one and only Ellaline Terriss.
 Of the older generation of actresses there is no more beloved figure than "dear Ella" as the gallery girls used to call her.
 She has never been a "great" actress, but her charm - a sort of sweet radiance - has made her one of the most popular of living players.